marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ## 1.3.
 On MacOS (Development)

-[[This section | height = 100px ]](https://github.com/paulopinheiro1234/hadatac/wiki/1.3.-Installing-for-MacOS-(OSX)) provides installation instructions for HADatAc on MacOS (OSX).
+[This section](https://github.com/paulopinheiro1234/hadatac/wiki/1.3.-Installing-for-MacOS-(OSX)) provides installation instructions for HADatAc on MacOS (OSX).
 This DEVELOPMENT installation is designed to allow just one main user to use the system.
 In this version, you work from a folder in your local filesystem that is connected to git.

 ***